Filter by:

 May 29, 1805 - Lewis, Meriwether

-• gentle, Capt.
-C. (Clark, William) who was on shore killed one of them with his espontoon. just above
+• (Clark, William) who was on shore killed one of them with his espontoon. just above this place we came too for dinner opposite the entrance of a bold runing river 40 yds. wide which falls in on Lard. side.

 • May 29, 1805